-Critical accounting judgements in applying the Group's accounting policies include the classification of revenue and expenditure as capital or revenue in nature (see note 3(i)(i)), the classification of revenue and cost-recovery, the classification of operating leases or lease-out and lease-back transactions (see note 3(k)(i) and (y)), transfers from construction in progress to fixed assets (see note 3(m)), assessment of controlled and non-controlled subsidiaries (see note 3(c)), the categorisation of financial assets and liabilities, adoption of hedge accounting (see note 28) and impairment of railway assets (see note 35).
+Critical accounting judgements in applying the Group's accounting policies include the classification of revenue and expenditure as capital or revenue in nature (see note 3(i)(i)), the classification of revenue and cost-recovery, the classification of operating leases or lease-out and lease-back transactions (see note 3(k)(i) and (x)), transfers from construction in progress to fixed assets (see note 3(m)), assessment of controlled subsidiaries and non-controlled entities (see note 3(c)), the categorisation of financial assets and liabilities and impairment of railway assets (see note 34).

-37 Possible impact of amendments, new standards and interpretations issued but not yet effective for the annual accounting year ended 31 December 2012
+36 Possible impact of amendments, new standards and interpretations issued but not yet effective for the annual accounting year ended 31 December 2013

-Up to the date of issue of these financial statements, the IASB and HKICPA have issued a number of amendments and five new standards which are not yet effective for the year ended 31 December 2012 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the IASB and HKICPA have issued a few amendments and a new standard which are not yet effective for the year ended 31 December 2013 and which have not been adopted in these financial statements.